by-jp/www.byjp.me/content/notes/twitter/27809921/index.md

 - imported
 - from-twitter
 ---
-in Nador - thanking fuck 'Immodium' is the same en Francais\!
+in Nador - thanking fuck 'Immodium' is the same en Francais!
 Off to Melilla this afternoon and to Spain.